jupemara/corchim/docs/en/corchim-cherry-v3.md

 ![Separating the case](../img/separate-top-bottom-case.jpg)

+#### Only BoB

-Here, also replace the weight screws with the provided black M3 x 4mm screws.
+Replace the weight screws with the provided black M3 x 4mm screws.
+Space Gray is used as is from the factory, so there is no need to unscrew the weights.

 ### 3. Installing the Case Foam